sjmudd/ps-top/README.md

 * Ops (operations) mode: order table activity by the number of operations MySQL performs on them.
 * I/O mode: show where MySQL is spending it's time in file I/O.
 * Locks mode: show order based on table locks
 * User mode: show ordering based on how long users are running queries, or the number of connections they have to MySQL.
+This is really missing a feature in MySQL (see: http://bugs.mysql.com/75156) to provide higher resolution query times than seconds.
+It gives some info but if the queries are very short then the integer runtime in seconds makes the output far less interesting.

 You can change the polling interval and switch between modes (see below).